 Michael Hartman is an associate in the Commercial Litigation Practice Group of Pepper Hamilton LLP, resident in the Philadelphia office.
-Mr. Hartman concentrates his practice on complex commercial litigation and arbitration.
+Mr. Hartman concentrates his practice on complex litigation, antitrust law and white collar defense.

 Mr. Hartman has recently assisted in the following representative engagements:

 Mr. Hartman was a summer associate with Pepper in 2006 and 2007 and joined the firm as an associate in 2008.
 He received his J.D., cum laude, from the University of Pennsylvania Law School, where he served as a senior editor of the University of Pennsylvania Journal of Constitutional Law.
 His comment, “Yes, Martha Stewart Can Even Teach Us About the Constitution: Why Constitutional Considerations Warrant an Extension of the Attorney-Client Privilege in High-Profile Criminal Cases,” appeared in the May 2008 issue of the Journal.
 Mr. Hartman graduated from the honors program of The George Washington University in 2003 with a Bachelor of Arts in international affairs, concentrating his studies in international media and communication.
 He also received a Certificate of Study in business and public policy from the Wharton School of the University of Pennsylvania in 2008.

 - defending two heavy duty truck manufacturers in direct and indirect purchaser class action antitrust lawsuits

 - representing an international glass manufacturer in litigation alleging price fixing in the U.S. glass industry

 - defending an over-the-counter medication manufacturer in a Department of Justice grand jury investigation